 Fortunately, quality lenses hold their value well.
 While the overall cost of ownership for these lenses can vary greatly (including from monetary exchange rate fluctuations), a Canon super telephoto lens can typically be sold for a solid percentage of the purchase price.
-I of course cannot promise anything in this regard, but I made a nice profit when selling the version I IS lenses.
 The concept of buying this lens to photograph a child's high school sports career and later selling it to fund their college education seems logical.
-Those pursuing professional sports photography will likely find the Canon EF 400mm f/2.8L IS II USM Lens to be a career requirement.
+Those pursuing professional sports photography will likely find the Canon EF 400mm f/2.8L IS III USM Lens to be a career requirement.

 As an "EF" lens, the Canon EF 400mm f/2.8L IS III USM Lens is compatible with all Canon "EOS" cameras (the EOS "M" and "R" series models require an adapter).
 Canon USA provides a 1-year limited warranty.

 The reviewed Canon EF 400mm f/2.8L IS III USM Lens was online-retail sourced.

 With this lens in your arsenal, you know that, at review time, you have the absolute best Canon 400mm lens option there is.
 It may not be the least expensive or the lightest option, but there are none better and every other option gives up at least some aspect of this lens.